blakkan/blakkan.github.io/_posts/2023-09-23-SecondDayInBelorado.md

 ---

 Stayed a second day in Belorado, as I couldn't get lodging resevations at my next stop (all booked up.)
+This is unfortunate, as about 15 young kids have arrived at my lodging along with their mothers, and these kids are LOUD.
+Also, the beds here are very short, and my feet are hanging off.

-Tommorow planning to make it to the outskirts of Burgos, which is the 1/3 point.
-The whole trail divides into approximate thirds, the first being Pamplona to Burgos, Burgos to Le&oacute;n, and Le&oacute;n to Santiago de Compostela (With the middle third actually being a little shorter.)
-Here's a map (zoom for detail)
+Tommorow I expect to make it to the outskirts of Burgos, which is the 1/3 point.
+Will be staying there at the "Boomerang Cottage" bed and breakfast.
+(Will see if it's Australia themed.)

+The trail divides into approximate thirds, the first being Pamplona to Burgos, then Burgos to Le&oacute;n, and finally Le&oacute;n to Santiago de
+Compostela (With the middle third actually being a little shorter.)
+Here's a map of my progress (zoom for detail.)

 ![Map](/images/spain/2023-09-23/map.png){: .dropshadow }
 <br><br><br>